zx0223winner/HSDSnake/README.md

 Refer to [Usage](./docs/Usage.md) documents for details.

 > [!NOTE]
 > If you are new to Snakmake, please refer to [this page](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) on how to set-up SnakeMake.
-Make sure to test the sample data below before running the workflow on actual data.
+Make sure to test the example data below before running the workflow on your data.

 ```
 # Test if you have successfully installed the SnakeMake